tinko26/ao/docs/code/index.md

 ### Environment

-The [environment](../environment/index.md) package is an extension to the freestanding runtime environment.
+The [environment](../environment/index.md) package is an extension to a freestanding runtime environment.
 It provides environment constants and variables, type definitions, support for debugging, as well as plenty of useful functions and data structures.

 ### Kernel